Pelochus/ezrknpu/README.md

 curl https://raw.githubusercontent.com/Pelochus/ezrknpu/main/install.sh | sudo bash
 ```

+## Custom install
+You can download the `install.sh` script in this repo and run it with:
+- `-llm`: for installing only RKNN LLM
+- `-toolkit`: for installing only RKNN Toolkit 2

 ## Running
 Depending on what you want to run, please refer to these links: